usnistgov/pfhub/workshops.md

 An integral component of the CHiMaD [phase field benchmarking effort]({{ site.baseurl }}/#benchmarks) is regular workshops and associated [hackathons]({{ site.baseurl }}/hackathons).
-Approximately twice a year, a spectrum of researchers from across the United States and internationally, including both graduate students and senior researchers, come together to participate.
-Workshops help us formulate, test, and revise the benchmark problems and allow a valuable venue for other feedback to be provided, such as information for developers of open-source codes on how easily their codes can be installed.
-Significant portions of the workshop are devoted to discussion, which provide a chance for the community to become more integrated and allow us to work together to determine future needs and avenues of work.
+Approximately twice a year, a spectrum of United States and international researchers, ranging from graduate students to senior scientists, come together to participate.
+These workshops help us formulate, test, and revise the benchmark problems.
+They are also a valuable venue for gathering additional feedback, such as helping developers of open-source codes find out how easily their software can be installed.
+Significant portions of the workshops are devoted to discussion, which helps the community become more integrated and enables us to work together to determine future needs and avenues of work.